xpossed-you/xvanilla/README.md

 # Information

-xVanilla is a mod that adds upgraded version of vanilla blocks to your [Mindustry](mindustrygame.github.io).
+xVanilla is a mod that adds upgraded version of vanilla blocks to Mindustry.

 ## Suggestions and Bugs